dansmyers/AI/Challenge_Projects/1-Philosophy_Chatbot/README.md

 We can't really know, after all, what Socrates was really like, whether Nietzsche had a sense of humor (probably not), or whether Kant was actually good at explaining his own ideas.
 Historians do agree, though, that [Kierkegaard](https://en.wikipedia.org/wiki/S%C3%B8ren_Kierkegaard) was a total bishōnen.

 Many companies have created "chat with a historical person" apps, and they are usually somewhere between cringe and grotesque.
-Your philosopher is a construction — an interpretation that *you've created* based on your understanding of their work.
-Rather than pretending to be an objective discussion with "the real" historical person, we're embracing creative interpretation to motivate you to engage more deeply with your chosen author's works.
+Your philosopher is a **construction** — an interpretation that *you've created* based on your understanding of their work.
+There is precedent for [interpreting historical figures dramatically](https://www.youtube.com/watch?v=xkfvg1j1yg8) for entertainment or education.

+Rather than pretending to be an objective discussion with the real historical person, we're embracing creativity to motivate you to engage more deeply with your chosen author's works.